Fastener: Industry

 In 2005, it was estimated that the United States fastener industry runs 350 manufacturing plants and employs 40,000 workers.
 The industry is strongly tied to the production of automobiles, aircraft, appliances, agricultural machinery, commercial construction, and infrastructure.
 More than 200 billion fasteners are used per year in the U.S., 26 billion of these by the automotive industry.
 The largest distributor of fasteners in North America is the Fastenal Company.

 Materials

+Metals are commonly used.
 There are three major steel fasteners used in industries: stainless steel, carbon steel, and alloy steel.
 The major grade used in stainless steel fasteners: 200 series, 300 series, and 400 series.
 Titanium, aluminium, and various alloys are also common materials of construction for metal fasteners.
 In many cases, special coatings or plating may be applied to metal fasteners to improve their performance characteristics by, for example, enhancing corrosion resistance.
 Common coatings/platings include zinc, chrome, and hot-dip galvanizing.